Skip to content

-The series Rotations/Projections is a graphic realization using one of the earliest three-dimensional programs for the visual output of projections of spatial movements.
+The two films Rotations and Projections (orignally Rotationen and Projektionen) used one of the earliest three-dimensional programs for the graphic real-time output of these images as a projection on a two dimensinal screen.
 They were calculated and displayed with an interactive graphic screen of the Siemens Research Laboratory, Munich, in connection with a digital data processing unit.
-The unit allows interactive operation–work under visual control with the possibility of intervention in the sequence; a keyboard is used to determine the way in which the basic structure given by the program is realized–for example, by specifying the number of picture elements, the angle of intersection, the speed of the sequence, and so on.
-If static images are to be output, the movement can be captured at any point in time.
+The unit allowed interactive operation – work under visual control with the possibility of intervention in the sequence; a keyboard is used to determine the way in which the basic structure given by the program is realized–for example, by specifying the number of picture elements, the angle of intersection, the speed of the sequence, and so on.
+The movement could be stopped for a static image any time.

 Click here for the other series of the work group Computer Systems: